wandrille-hubert/Azure-DevOps-Extensions/PowershellTask/README.md

 # To Use
 - Make sure you have node.js version 4 or greater installed.
 It can be found at https://nodejs.org/

-- Once installed, from a command prompt run npm install -g tfx-cli in order to install the CLI.
+- Once installed, you will want to install the CLI, from a command prompt run:
+	- **npm install -g tfx-cli**

 - Download the sample.

 - This sample relies on the VstsTaskSdk Powershell Module (https://www.powershellgallery.com/packages/VstsTaskSdk/).
 In order to install it, open up Powershell, travel to the root directory of the solution, and then into the BuildTask folder.

-- First you will want to make a folder where the module is to be saved to: mkdir ps_modules
+- First you will want to make a folder where the module is to be saved to:
+	- **mkdir ps_modules**

 - Travel into the ps_modules directory.

+- Now execute:
-- Now execute: Save-Module -Name VstsTaskSdk -Path .
+	- **Save-Module -Name VstsTaskSdk -Path .**

 - This module provides us access to various APIs that allow us to interact with Azure DevOps\TFS.